4 Reasons Starting Zinnias Seeds Indoors Will Boost Your Season

 Not only will you have stronger, healthier plants, but with transplants, you’ll be that much closer to having a fresh bouquet of zinnia blooms on your kitchen table.
 What a way to ring in summer!

-Zinnia started indoors withstand pest damage more easily
+1. Zinnias started indoors can withstand pest damage more easily

 No matter what region you live in, you probably have snails, slugs, or earwigs just waiting for your zinnias to be planted in the garden.
 These destructive creatures are particularly fond of newly germinated seedlings and can quickly decimate a row or flat of seedlings in just one night.